synonymdev/slashtags-profile/README.md

 Create a new SlashtagsProfile instance.

-- `coreData` Optional [slashtags-core-data](https://www.npmjs.com/package/@synonymdev/slashtags-core-data) module, if not passed, it will create one with a random KeyPair.
+- `coreData` Optional [slashtags-core-data](https://www.npmjs.com/package/@synonymdev/slashtags-core-data) module; if not passed, one will be created with a random KeyPair.

 #### `await profile.ready()`

-Await for the underlying resources to be ready, if the profile is writable, it will await for the announcement on the swarm to be done.
+Await for the underlying resources to be ready; if the profile is writable, code execution will await for the announcement on the swarm to be completed.

 #### `await profile.close()`

-Closes Hypercore sessions created for this instance.
+Closes the writing sessions created for this instance.

 #### `await profile.create(data)`